 If you develop your fat burning aerobic system, your body is able to use a lot of energy from stored body fat.
 This can be accomplished through Diet & Nutrition, Stress Management and Training at the appropriate heart rate intensity.

 The training approach that I recommend is highly influenced by elements from Dr. Phil Maffetone and his MAF training approach.
 I strongly believe all endurance athletes should start training with a GPS running watch with heart rate monitor.
-The 180 Formula created by Dr. Phil Maffetone calculates your ideal individual aerobic training Heart Rates. (for much more details, recommendations on heart rate monitors, etc download the 30 page Fundamentals PDF).
+The 180 Formula created by Dr. Phil Maffetone calculates your ideal individual aerobic training Heart Rates. (for much more details, recommendations on heart rate monitors, etc sign up for my weekly newsletter here).

 This MAF training zone is your optimal training intensity that burns mostly fat for fuel.
 Training at this MAF HR frequently develops your aerobic system, it improves your fat burning abilities so it teaches your body to use more energy from body fat and you improve your endurance performance.